- Freshman Year

 Make sure to ask teachers who have positive things to say about you.
 The more specific and detailed they are, the better.

-Approach a teacher right away, providing him at least 30 days notice.
+Approach a teacher right away when senior year begins, providing him at least 30 days notice.

 Can I have my coach or mentor write the letter, instead of a teacher?

-A letter from a mentor or coach can be a good thing—as a secondary recommendation.
-But the teacher recommendation should come from someone who had to go on the record, as it were, and give you an official evaluation or grade.
+A letter from a mentor or coach can be a good thing—as a secondary or “other” recommendation.
+The teacher recommendation, though, should come from someone who had to go on the record, as it were, and give you an official grade on your transcript.

 How do I have The Heights send my prospective school an official transcript?

-Students must submit a Secondary School Report form (or SSR) for each school to which they are applying at least 30 days prior to their respective application due dates.
+Students must submit a Secondary School Report form (or SSR) for each school to which they are applying at least 30 days prior to their respective application due date.

-These forms are available in the counselors’ offices.
+These forms are available outside the counselors’ offices.

 Does my official transcript show my weighted GPA?